Eric Laithwaite: Post-war further education

+Professor of engineering

 He became professor of heavy electrical engineering at Imperial College London in 1964 where he continued his successful development of the linear motor.
 He was involved in creating a self-stable magnetic levitation system called Magnetic river which appeared in the film The Spy Who Loved Me where it levitated and propelled a tray along a table to decapitate a seated dummy.

 He also worked at applying linear motors on the Tracked Hovercraft until its cancellation.

 In the 1980s, he was involved in creating a device to extract energy from sea waves.
 Although the technology was successful in trials, it could not be made storm proof, so it never became a commercial success.

 Laithwaite was an able communicator who made many television appearances.
 Notable among these were his Royal Institution Christmas Lectures to young people in 1966 and 1974.
 The latter of these made much of the surprising properties of the gyroscope.

 In 1974, Laithwaite was invited by the Royal Institution to give a talk on a subject of his own choosing.
 He decided to lecture about gyroscopes, a subject in which he had only recently become interested.
 His interest had been aroused by an amateur inventor named Alex Jones, who contacted Laithwaite about a reactionless propulsion drive he (Jones) had invented.

 After seeing a demonstration of Jones's small prototype (a small wagon with a swinging pendulum which advanced intermittently along a table top), Laithwaite became convinced that "he had seen something impossible".
 In his lecture before the Royal Institution he claimed that gyroscopes weigh less when spinning and, to demonstrate this, he showed that he could lift a spinning gyroscope mounted on the end of a rod easily with one hand but could not do so when the gyroscope was not spinning.
-This was discussed in the BBC science series 'Horizon - 2015-2016: 2.
-Project Greenglow - The Quest for Gravity Control'.
+This was discussed in the BBC science series Horizon - 2015-2016: 2.
+Project Greenglow - The Quest for Gravity Control.

 In his 1974 lectures, Laithwaite suggested that Newton's laws of motion could not account for the behaviour of gyroscopes and that they could be used as a means of reactionless propulsion.
 The members of the Royal Institution rejected his ideas and his lectures were not published at the time, a first for the Royal Institution.
 His lectures were subsequently published independently as Engineer Through The Looking-Glass and also on the Royal Institution website.